Cro::TLS module contains a number of classes enabling the use of TLS in Cro pipelines.

 This source produces

-Cro::Connection role and represents an incoming SSL connection.
+Cro::Connection role and represents an incoming TLS connection.
 It produces

-Cro::TCP::Message objects when data is received over the network, making it easy to write transforms that can be hosted with both TCP and SSL endpoints.
+Cro::TCP::Message objects when data is received over the network, making it easy to write transforms that can be hosted with both TCP and TLS endpoints.

 The class also implements